About Policies (Nov 2017 and Jul 2017)

 In the URL as query parameters

 If the credentials are valid, the policy grants access to the deployed API implementation; otherwise, the policy denies access.
-Credentials are granted per version.
-If an application obtains credentials to access v1 of the API, the application cannot use the same credentials to access v2 of the API.
-The application needs to explicitly request access for v2 of the API even through the application credentials are the same as those for v1.
+Credentials are granted per instance (Nov 2017 API Manager) or version (Jul 2017).
+If an application obtains credentials to access v1/instance 1 of the API, the application cannot use the same credentials to access v2/instance 2 of the API.
+The application needs to explicitly request access for v2/instance 2 of the API even through the application credentials are the same as those for v1/instance 1.